Static four-charge squashed black hole in five-dimensional $STU-W^2U$ supergravity and its thermodynamics: Introduction

 By contrast, one can avoid this complexity via an alternative strategy in that one first tries to seek a simpler expression for the solution which possesses the appropriate asymptotic behavior, then much more elegant thermodynamic quantities can be cleanly computed.
 This methodology was previously applied in Ref. \cite{PLB726-404} to find a new simple form for the static three-charge squashed black hole in the five-dimensional $U(1)^3$ supergravity, which facilitates a thorough thermodynamic study.
 In a subsequent work, this approach was extended to derive new forms of the five-dimensional neutral rotating black hole \cite{GRG48-154}.

 Despite these progresses, the construction of charged, squashed black holes in the five-dimensional $\cN = 2$ supergravity with multiple vector multiplets, for instance, the $STU-W^2U$ model, remains comparatively less explored.
-In this work, we shall focus on the $STU-W^2U$ model of five-dimensional $\cN = 2$ supergravity theory \cite{2510.13655,2510.20164}.
+In this work, we shall focus on this kind of static squashed KK black hole solution within the $STU-W^2U$ model of five-dimensional $\cN = 2$ supergravity theory \cite{JHEP0226252,EPJC86-187}.
 This model constitutes a non-trivial extension of the well-known $STU$ model by incorporating an additional vector multiplet that allows for a more intricate structure of gauge interactions and scalar potentials.
 Recently, by directly employing the squashing transformation \cite{PTP116-417} to the five-dimensional static black hole solution with four different electric charges in the $STU-W^2U$ model, we succeed in constructing its static squashed counterpart, i.e, Eqs.
-(4.1) and (4.2) in Ref. \cite{2510.13655}.
-The obtained solution represents a Klein-Kaluza type black hole with its horizon being a squashed 3-sphere, in other words, it is asymptotically locally flat and has a spatial infinity $R\times S^1 \hookrightarrow S^2$.
+(4.1) and (4.2) in Ref. \cite{JHEP0226252}.
+The obtained solution represents a KK type black hole with its horizon geometry being a squashed three-sphere, in other words, it is asymptotically locally flat and has a spatial infinity $R\times S^1 \hookrightarrow S^2$.
 However, because the scalar moduli does not vanishes asymptotically at infinity after further coordinate transformations and appropriate parameter identifications, the computed expressions for the associated thermodynamic quantities are quite involved, and the first law also includes the contribution of the scalar hairs \cite{PRL77-4992}.